 Highland Regional ScARF

-The ScARF project (Scottish Archaeology Research Framework) assessed what the current state of archaeology in Scotland was in early 2010s, looking at what we know, where we have gaps in the knowledge and suggesting research areas for future work.
+The ScARF project (Scottish Archaeology Research Framework) assessed what the current state of archaeology in Scotland was in the early 2010s, looking at what we know, where we have gaps in the knowledge and suggesting research areas for future work.
 This has been set up as a wiki-based publication on the Society of Antiquaries of Scotland website.

 The focus is fairly simple but ambitious and exciting: assessing what the state of knowledge is at the moment, how we differ from national ScARF, what regional differences exist within the Highlands, and suggesting research areas for future work.
 At the end we will have a valuable snapshot of Highland archaeology, which can be compared to the national picture, and also added to.
-The structure will mirror that of national ScARF, but we have the option of including cross-cutting panels.
+The structure will mirror that of national ScARF to allow comparisons.

 At the end of three years, the Highland Regional ScARF will be available from the National ScARF website.
 Watch this space for further updates!